 Wigan Borough Environment and Heritage Network Meeting

-(Billinge History Society) John ONeill (Greenheart), Mary Pennington (Wigan
+Taylor (Billinge History Society) John ONeill (Greenheart), Mary Pennington

-Archaeological Society), Ken Barston (Stubshaw Cross Residents group), Derek Wilde
+(Wigan Archaeological Society), Ken Barston (Stubshaw Cross Residents group),

-Trust), David Shallcross (Leigh Ornithological Society), Richard Sivil (Atherton
+David Shallcross (Leigh Ornithological Society), Richard Sivil (Atherton Heritage),

-Heritage), Eileen Walsh and Eileen Bithell (BETA), Tom Price (Civic Trust)
+Eileen Walsh and Eileen Bithell (BETA), Tom Price (Civic Trust), Derek Wilde (Wigan

-Minutes of last meeting - true and accurate
+Minutes of last meeting - N/A (presentation day)

 Matters arising - none.